Gaupemor/CodeChallengeApi/README.md

 ## Challenge 5
 Change the code so that newly added customers are persisted in the App's memory and returned when you call the "return all" method.

-You should only have to change one line of code in order to achieve this.
+**Hint:** You should only have to change one line of code in order to achieve this.